CarterW1572/startup/README.md

 - **Application Elements -** Formatted all elements to have good spacing and contrast, everything is easy to see and read
 - **Text Content -** Font is consitent
 - **Image Content -** Images are formatted to have rounded edges or be circular in shape

+## React Deliverable
+I converted my startup to Javascript and React:

+- **Bundled and transpiled**
+- **Router -** Routing between different pages and from Home to creating a post